Older Adult Research Network

 The University of Pittsburgh Claude D. Pepper Older Americans Independence Center

-This Center is one of 12 centers across the country funded by the National Institutes of Health to promote functional independence among older Americans.
-The Center builds on the expertise of physicians, nurses, therapists, radiologists, engineers, pharmacists, psychologists, epidemiologists, and others to understand and treat mobility problems as well as other age-related issues and is designed to promote independence in older adults through multidisciplinary research on mobility, balance, and aging.
+The center, which is one of 12 centers across the country funded by the National Institutes of Health to promote functional independence among older Americans, aims to better understand and treat issues related to aging through multidisciplinary research.

-The Community Registry is comprised of two phases of access:
+The Community Research Registry is comprised of two phases of access:

 Platinum Senior-Living Residence Registry

-A key element of the Pittsburgh Pepper Center is the Platinum Research Registry for Senior-Living Residents.
-The registry includes a voluntary network of regional senior-living facilities and communities which aims to provide a centralized resource for the promotion of research among older adults residing in senior-living.
-The registry increases communication between investigators and senior-living facility administration and is currently comprised of all UPMC Senior Communities and 15 non-UPMC facilities in the region.
+The Platinum Research Registry for Senior-Living Residents includes a voluntary network of regional senior-living facilities and communities and acts as a centralized resource to promote research among older adults.
+The registry is comprised of all UPMC Senior Communities and over-55 non-UPMC senior-living facilities.

-The purpose of the registry is to collect:
+The purpose of the registry is to create the following:

-- A database of people who reside in senior-living communities willing to consider participating in research studies
+- A database of people who reside in senior-living communities who are willing to participate in research studies

 - A list of senior-living communities and adult day programs interested in participating as a site for future research studies

-Possible research studies may include, but are not limited to, physical therapy, fall prevention, balance, sleep, and age-related issues.
+Possible research studies may be conducted on topics such as physical therapy, fall prevention, balance, sleep, and age-related issues.
 Residents of senior-living communities and adult day programs who are age 55 and older are eligible.
 Senior-living communities include independent living, personal care, assisted living, skilled nursing, and senior high-rise apartments.